 Constructing accurate coarse-grained force fields by variational minimization: The subtle balance between accuracy and sparseness

-Constructing accurate coarse-grained force fields by variational minimization: The subtle balance between accuracy and sparsenessPromotor(en): V. Van Speybroeck, T. Verstraelen /17MODEV13 / Model development
+Constructing accurate coarse-grained force fields by variational minimization: The subtle balance between accuracy and sparsenessPromotor(en): V. Van Speybroeck, T. Verstraelen /17MODEV13 / Model and software development

 Thanks to recent advances in computational techniques and the growing access to high-performance computing facilities, computationally-aided design of materials has entered a promising era with seemingly unlimited possibilities.
 The Center for Molecular Modeling (CMM), which is at the forefront of these advances, especially focuses on nanoporous materials such as metal-organic frameworks (MOFs).
 MOFs, composed of inorganic metal-oxide clusters interconnected by organic ligands, are omnipresent in a large range of applications, from energy storage and conversion, over sustainable chemistry, to biomedical applications.
 Moreover, the hybrid nature of MOFs makes them ideally suited to systematically engineer their building blocks, for instance by exchanging metals of the inorganic clusters, adding chemical functionalities to the organic ligands, or intentionally creating missing ligands in these materials.
 While synthesizing this huge variety of possible materials is a very time-consuming endeavor, the problem can be tackled efficiently by computationally predicting the best performing combinations of building blocks in a reliable and accurate way, guiding experimentalists towards a smaller set of materials to be synthesized.